ImagingDataCommons/slim/DICOM-Conformance-Statement.md

 <dd>A set of mechanisms, such as encryption, user authentication, or digital signatures, used by an Application Entity to ensure confidentiality, integrity, and/or availability of exchanged DICOMdata.</dd>

 <dt>Service Class Provider (SCP)</dt>
-<dd>Role of an Application Entity that provides a DICOMnetwork service; typically, a server that performs operations requested by another Application Entity (Service Class User).
+<dd>Role of an Application Entity that provides a DICOM network service; typically, a server that performs operations requested by another Application Entity (Service Class User).
 Examples: Picture Archiving and Communication System (image storage SCP, and image query/retrieve SCP), Radiology Information System (modality worklist SCP).</dd>

 <dt>Service Class User (SCU)</dt>
-<dd>Role of an Application Entity that uses a DICOMnetwork service; typically, a client.
+<dd>Role of an Application Entity that uses a DICOM network service; typically, a client.
 Examples: imaging modality (image storage SCU, and modality worklist SCU), imaging workstation (image query/retrieve SCU).</dd>

 <dt>Service/Object Pair Class (SOP Class)</dt>
 <dd>The specification of the network or media transfer (service) of a particular type of data (object); the fundamental unit of DICOM interoperability specification.
 Examples: Ultrasound Image Storage Service, Basic Grayscale Print Management.</dd>